pirsquare/gmail-rag/README.md

 # 📧 Gmail RAG - LlamaIndex-Powered Inbox Agent

-A powerful RAG application with **LlamaIndex agent framework** that enables intelligent email management through natural language.
+A simple RAG application with **LlamaIndex agent framework** that enables intelligent email management through natural language.
 Search emails, triage urgent messages, summarize threads, and draft replies using either OpenAI or local LLMs (Ollama).

+Comes with dashboard to help you view gmail inbox stats as well.

 ## 📑 Table of Contents